-In Fall of 2003, a student housing facility was built on campus, housing 100 students, with an additional facility for 100 students opening in fall 2005.
+In Fall of 2003, a student housing facility was built on campus, housing 100 students.
+An additional facility for 100 students opened in fall 2005.
 Students interested in learning more about this facility should contact Student Services.

 Students are responsible to arrange room and board if they will be living away from home.